Semi-integral Brauer-Manin obstruction and quadric orbifold pairs: Darmon points on quadric hypersurfaces

 It remains to find a place of $K$ satisfying our claim.
 Let $v$ be a non-archimedean place of $K$ of inertia degree one, let $K_v$ be the associated completion of $K$ with ring of integers $\O_v$, a uniformiser $\pi_v$ and let $\Fv = \O_v/(\pi_v)$ be the residue field of $v$.
 Assume that $d \in \O_v$ is a unit and that it is not a square in $K_v^*$.

-Since the forms $\ell_i$ appearing in \eqref{eqn:Xl_i} are linearly independent over $K$, there are constants $c_i \in K$ such that $\ell = c_1\ell_1 + \dots + c_4\ell_4$.
+Since the forms $\ell_i$ appearing in \eqref{eqn:Xl_i} are $K$-linearly independent, there are constants $c_i \in K$ such that $\ell = c_1\ell_1 + \dots + c_4\ell_4$.
 We can take $v$ so that $c$ from \eqref{eqn:Xl_i}, all of the non-zero $c_i$ and the non-zero coefficients in front of $x, y, z, t$ in $\ell_i$ are all units in $\O_v$.
 Let $A$ be the matrix formed from the coefficients in front of $x, y, z, t$ in $\ell_i$ where the coefficients of $\ell_1$ form the first row, the coefficients of $\ell_2$ form the second row and so on.
 We shall additionally require the discriminant of $A$ to be a unit in $\O_v$.
 Note that there are infinitely many choices of $v$ satisfying the assumption in the previous paragraph, while there are only finitely many $v$ failing the ones made here.
 Thus not only a place $v$ satisfying our assumptions exists but such places have density $1/2$ in $\Omega_K$ and we can take $v$ as large as we wish.
+In particular, this and the shape of $\sA$ also imply that $\Omega_{K, \sA}$ differs by finitely many places form the set of $v \in \Omega_K$ such that $d$ is a quadratic residue mod $v$.

 What is left is to show the existence of strict $*$-$\sO_v$-points on $(\sQ, \DDelta_m)$ for which $\inv_v \sA$ takes two values.
 This is a direct consequence of Theorem~\ref{thm:HarariA} together with the fact that for all but finitely many places $v$, there exists $P_v\in\sU(\sO_v)$ such that $\inv_v\calA(P_v)=0$.
-However, this claim can also be verified fairly easily with an explicit argument which we include below for the case of Darmon points.
+However, this claim can also be verified fairly easily on the level of Darmon points with an explicit argument which we include below.